Polling begins for Maha polls, BJP seeks 2nd straight term

-Polling will be held on Monday in all 288 Assembly constituencies of Maharashtra where 3,237 candidates, including 235 women, are in the fray.
-The voting will be held from 7 am to 6 pm.
+Polling began on Monday morning in all 288 Assembly constituencies of Maharashtra where 3,237 candidates, including 235 women, are in the fray.
+The voting commenced at 7 am and will end at 6 pm.

 Prominent candidates include Chief Minister Devendra Fadnavis from Nagpur South-West, and his predecessors from the Congress -- Ashok Chavan, who is contesting from Bhokar in Nanded district, and Prithviraj Chavan, who is seeking a re-election from Karad South in Satara district.
 The BJP, under Fadnavis' leadership, is seeking a second straight term in the state.